Big Watermelon replica.

 Another record watermelon.

 We suggested that more visitors might be interested in the big watermelons if the museum sold seeds from them in its gift shop.
-Gary was bewildered by the suggestion: in a farming community like Hope, you don't sell seeds from a champion crop as a souvenir.
+Gary was bewildered by the suggestion; in a farming community like Hope, you don't sell seeds from a champion crop to tourists.
 He suggested that we try the farm store over on US 67, but they told us that we were crazy too; those seeds are way too valuable as future watermelons to be sold as souvenirs.

-Our perspective is no doubt extremely skewed, but earlier in the day we'd visited the Bonnie & Clyde Ambush Museum and learned that swatches of Clyde Barrow's death pants -- at $200 apiece -- were selling briskly.
-We asked ourselves, wouldn't seeds from the world's largest watermelon be just as desirable -- to a certain class of tourists -- as a clipping from a dead guy's pants?
-The heck with Bill Clinton: Hope can still mine gold from its melon patch.
+Our perspective is no doubt severely skewed, but earlier in the day we'd visited the Bonnie & Clyde Ambush Museum and learned that swatches of Clyde Barrow's death pants -- at $200 apiece -- were selling briskly.
+We asked ourselves, wouldn't seeds from the world's largest watermelon be just as desirable -- to a certain income bracket of tourists -- as a clipping from a dead guy's pants?
+Bill Clinton may be bankable, but Hope can still mine gold from its melon patch.

 Bill Clinton And Big Melons